-Contest Deadline is April 1, 2024 NO EXCEPTIONS
+Contest Deadline is April 1, 2025, NO

-Read the criteria carefully
+EXCEPTIONS Read the criteria carefully.

-Membership must be Posted at National Headquarters and reflect on the VFW MEMSTATS page by 8AM, AST, April 1, 2024 "NO EXCEPTIONS"
+Membership must be Posted at National Headquarters and reflect on the VFW MEMSTATS page by 8AM, AST, April 1, 2025 "NO EXCEPTIONS"

-Up to four (4) Post Commanders and four (4) Post Quartermasters will be selected to the All State Team.
-The Department Commander and Department Senior Vice Commander will select one Post Commander and Quartermaster to be the All State Captains.
+Up to four (4) Post Commanders and four (4) Post Quartermasters will be selected to the All-State Team.
+The Department Commander and Department Senior Vice Commander will select one Post Commander and Quartermaster to be the All-State Captains.

-Following is the criteria that will be used to select the All State Teams:
+Following are the criteria that will be used to select the All-State Teams:

-130 points must be achieved to be considered for All State, with 102% Membership being a requisite and participation in at least 3 of the 5 asterisked (\\) programs from the list below.
+175 points must be achieved to be considered for All State, with 100% Membership being a requisite and participation in at least 5 of the 8 asterisked (\\) programs from the list below.

-For All State purposes, 102% Membership is defined as having obtained 102% with 2% of the 102%being New and/or Reinstated Members.
+For All State purposes, 100% Membership is defined as having obtained 100%.

-Membership is worth 50 points and will count towards the 130 points necessary for All State consideration.
+Membership is worth 50 points and will count towards the 175 points necessary for All State consideration.